What is Heart Disease?

 Heart disease is the leading cause of death in the United States, Canada, the United Kingdom, and Australia across all races, sexes, and ethnicities.
 In the United States alone:

-- Heart disease kills 647,000 people each year—about one in every four deaths
+- Heart disease kills more than 800,000 people each year—about one in every three deaths

 Different types of heart disease affect the heart in different ways.
 Common heart conditions include coronary heart disease, myocardial infarction, and arrhythmia.